dmxocean/synthesisOne/info/projectQuestions.md

 7. Can "ProofReading" tasks apply to multiple translation tasks?
 If so, how do we know which?
 8. The translator specialties are implicit, not explicit, right?
 As in: a translator specializes in something by having worked a lot on that.
 9. How important is the rule of "The translator’s quality can be slightly lower if the ProofReading is done by a superior" for "Translation" tasks?
+10. Is there a more consistent way to identify translators? now we do by name but that creates potentiall issues

 ## Answers